The Last Children of Schewenborn: Major themes

 It is aimed at a juvenile audience in particular, consequentially becoming part of recommended reading lists in several West German states, mostly directed at teenagers around the eighth grade.

 A similar theme, also specifically targeted at a younger audience, appears in Pausewang's other great literary success, Die Wolke.
 Both books convey a feeling of dark, impending danger commonly shared by members of the German Environmentalist Movement of the 1980s.

 Translations into English

 Given 1980s Cold War anxieties about the possible imminence of nuclear war between NATO and the Warsaw Pact, the book was translated into English in both Canada and the United Kingdom.
-It was also translated into French, Spanish and Danish.
+It was also translated into French, Spanish, Danish and Braille.